The Best Early Education in the World

 - Values of responsibility, tolerance, empathy, sustainable development and inclusion are deeply embedded in our curriculum design.

-Our program is localized and adapted to meet the local needs.
+Our program is localised and adapted to meet the local needs.
 FinlandWay schools are successfully implementing language programs to meet national standards and bilingual and trilingual programs are also arranged.

 We take into consideration the needs of specific child groups and individual children.
 We believe that a successful Early Childhood Education program considers the whole child and supports the starting points of every individual.
 FinlandWay curriculum supports inclusive education and is adaptable to diverse needs.